lijqhs/bonjour/content/posts/assimil-47-2023-08-02-allez-au-boulot.md

 - *Je ne connais pas la réponse, mais vous pouvez éventuellement la trouver en ligne.* I don't know the answer but you may be able to find it online.
 - *Nicole vient à la fête demain ? - Éventuellement.* Is Nicole coming to the party tomorrow? - Maybe.
+- *Il ne fera pas le déménagement aujourd'hui, mais éventuellement demain s'il a le temps.* He won't do the move today, but possibly tomorrow if he has time.

 eventually: *finalement*, *enfin*